Visitors to Greece are no longer required to present Covid vaccination certificates after the latest move to allow smooth entry to the country.

 Terminal facilities & services

-No seated F&B services available.
-Cafes/Snack Bars are available throughout the Terminal Buildings, offering only take-away service.
+Various Cafes/Snack Bars are available throughout the Terminal Building.

 Access to/from airport

-All public means of transport (Metro, Suburban Rail, Urban & InterCity Bus services) are in normal operation at present.
+All public means of transport (Bus, Metro, Suburban Rail and regional buses) are in operation at present.

 More information regarding specific routes is available through the following links: